How a Workflow Management System Can Transform an Average Workplace into a High Performing One

 Different processes and tasks involve the use of various tools and platforms to execute and track them.
 Employees and departments may be using different tools to carry out tasks, track their time and collaborate with their teams on projects.
 For example, your software development department may be using Slack to collaborate and share resources on a project, while the marketing department might be using Asana for the same.
 This data, being scattered around in an ecosystem of different tools results in extremely inefficient collaboration on processes.

-The same goes for communication for teams.
+The same goes for communication for teams – especially distributed teams and with virtual assistants.
 It might be happening on email, text, messenger, chat or any other social media.
 It often results in lost messages and lost resources, frustration and delays.

 By bringing both communication and collaboration on a single platform, workflow automation platforms like Orgzit (which is a great Zoho One alternative), allow people to communicate intelligently, and increase their productivity.
 Further, these platforms also allow for access controls on resources at the employee, department and organization levels.